github.com/cloudfoundry-community/gautocloud

 Create your own Cloud Environment

-The best way to implement yourself a cloud environment is too look at interface here /cloudenv/cloudenv.go.
+The best way to implement yourself a cloud environment, is to look at the following interface: /cloudenv/cloudenv.go.

 You will need to load you cloud env after by use gautocloud without facade, you can either do a pull request to had your cloud environment as builtin by doing a pull request.